li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 5.2.2: Generate variant summary statistics for gene-centric coding conditional analysis using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Gene_Centric_Coding_cond.r">**MetaSTAARlite_worker_Gene_Centric_Coding_cond.r**</a>
-Generate and store variant summary statistics (*score statistics*, *functional annotations*, *sparse weighted LD matrices* and *conditional LD matrices*) for coding rare variants using MetaSTAARlite Worker.
+Generate and store variant summary statistics (*score statistics*, *functional annotations*, *sparse weighted LD matrices*, and *conditional LD matrices*) for coding rare variants using MetaSTAARlite Worker.
-#### Input: aGDS files, STAAR null model and a list of known variants.
+#### Input: aGDS files, the STAAR null model, and a list of known variants.
 For more details, please see the R script.
 #### Output: Rdata files with the user-defined names.

 ### Step 5.2.3: Conditional gene-centric coding meta-analysis
 #### Script: <a href="MetaSTAARlite_Gene_Centric_Coding_cond.r">**MetaSTAARlite_Gene_Centric_Coding_cond.r**</a>
-Perform conditional analysis of unconditionally significant coding masks by adjusting a list of known variants.
+Perform conditional meta-analysis of unconditionally significant coding masks by adjusting a list of known variants.
-#### Input: Variant summary statistics files from Step 5.2.2 for each participating study and (significant) gene-centric coding analysis results from Step 5.2.1.
+#### Input: Variant summary statistics files from Step 5.2.2 for each participating study.
 For more details, please see the R script.
 #### Output: Conditional p-values of unconditionally significant coding masks.

 ### Step 5.3.1: Summarize gene-centric noncoding meta-analysis results